flimflam-austin/hugo-cms-test/content/quick_reads/20200617-18-06-18-otd-sally-ride/index.md

       Presidential Medal of Freedom in 2013, a year after her death.
     _key: card-3-d370967a-170c-4dfc-b96e-ead27a3c4b8f
   - order: 3
+    useCheckmark: false
     body: >-
       ## WOMEN IN SPACE

-      According to NASA, there have been at least **71 female astronauts** in the history of space exploration.
+      According to NASA, there have been at least**71 female astronauts** in the history of space exploration.

       * Ride was the THIRD woman in space.